bqqbarbhg/tower/doc/document.md

 the codebase is quite organic and possibly the youngest legacy codebase I have worked with.

+## Program structure

+The projects in the game belong to a loose hierarchy depending on how re-usable the code is.
+The project `shared` is just common utilities that could be used by about anything. `resource` could be used as a resource processer for a completely independent game.
+The `engine` project starts to lay out some more restricting framework, but could still be used to build lots of different kinds of 2D and 3D games. `game` contains a lot of game specific things intermixed with more general utilities, which could be salvageable with some work.
+The `test` project depends on everything and contains both very game-specific parts and general ones. `editor` is simply a launcher that runs the `game`, but bundling `resource` to processes attached, the idea was to have a separate project for the final release which wouldn't be dependent on `resource`.

+### shared

+#### core

+This package is intended to be imported everywhere and contains utilities that are useful and necessary for making games.
+Most importantly it defines the linear algebra classes such as `Vector3` and `Matrix43`.
+It also contains some very useful data structures like `ArrayPool` or `CompactArrayPool`.
+The package object defines some useful functions such as `clamp()` or `wrapAngle()`.

+#### io

+Base input/output functionality.
+Most important file here is `Toml.scala` which implements an incomplete [TOML][gh-toml] parser used for all sorts of configuration files in the engine.
+The parsed results are mapped to Scala classes using `SimpleSerialization` which is also defined in this package.

+#### util

+Useful utilities that are not as fundamental as the things defined in `core`.
+`SparseGrid` is a nice lightweight spatial partitioning data structure which represents space as a hash-map of quantized position to grid cells, supporting queries over points and ranges. `BinarySearch` implements `upperBound()` which is an extremely useful building block for searching in abstract sorted ranges.
+`AStar` implements a generic version of the [A\*-search algorithm][wiki-astar] search algorithm.

+#### util.geometry

+Geometric primitives and intersections.
+The basic shapes are `Aabb`, `Sphere`, and `Plane`.
+All the basic shapes support any vs. any intersection tests, eg.
+`Aabb.intersects(Plane)`.
+Non-basic primitives `Ray` and `Frustum` can be used to test intersections and hit distances on basic shapes, but for example frustum vs frustum intersection is not supported.

 ## Asset pipeline

 The game needs hand-crafted assets, such as sounds, textures, and models.